apocalyptech/choosable/README.md

 useful for colorization on the graphs - more on that later.)
 You can toggle either of those with `t` and `e` respectively.

+To generate a graphviz dotfile, use `g` (more on that in the next section).

 Finally,  you can save to the current filename with `s`, or quit with `q`.
 The app will ask you if you want to save before quitting.